 Coronavirus or COVID19 and domestic violence

 These are scary times as we try to overcome and survive a pandemic.
 It would seem there are more than enough problems to deal with, but what about victims of domestic violence.
 I have seen some stories about the obvious problem of sheltering in place with an abuser.
-Most people are unaware of the problem of co-parenting with an abuser; including the media that fails to consider it and the judges who cause it.
+Most people are unaware of the problems of co-parenting with an abuser, including the media that fails to consider it and the judges who cause it.

 In “good times,” co-parenting with an abuser is a constant struggle to limit the harm to the children or even to survive.
 The Saunders study found that abusers use exchanges to harass or even assault the mothers.
-Abusers use decision-making power to prevent any decision the mother wants especially badly needed therapy.
+Abusers use decision-making power to prevent any decision the mother wants, especially badly needed therapy.
 Protective mothers worry the father will abuse or neglect the children during visitation; might not return them; encourage children to hate or even assault their mother and seek some excuse to go back to family courts the scientific research has confirmed are strongly tilted to favor abusers and risk children.

 The Adverse Childhood Experiences [ACE] Study explains how the constant fear and stress this arrangement causes leads to a lifetime of health and social problems and makes it impossible for children to heal from his earlier abuse.
 As with other health and safety issues, Coronavirus increases the risk exponentially.
 The abuser’s lax care or even deliberate harm is no longer limited to coming home with bruises or an upset stomach that are likely to heal.
 Now, the children are at risk for a deadly virus.
 We don’t know for sure if the children will survive, but certainly, adults who come in contact with them could have their lives endangered.
 And orders to shelter in place could easily be misused by abusers as an excuse not to return the children to the safe, protective mother who is their primary attachment figure.
 Just when the children need her the most.